 Detailed California Bar Examination pass results for Empire graduates on the ten most recent Exam administrations are available at the State Bar of California's Bar Examination "Statistics" page.

-Launched in Fall 2013, the Master of Legal Studies program is approved by the Accrediting Council for Independent Colleges and Schools, a national accrediting body recognized by the United States Department of Education and the Council for Higher Education Accreditation, and has the Committee of Bar Examiners' acquiescence.
+Launched in Fall 2013, the Master of Legal Studies program is approved by the Accrediting Council for Independent Colleges and Schools (ACICS), a national accrediting body recognized by the Council for Higher Education Accreditation, and has the Committee of Bar Examiners' acquiescence.
+For more information about the recent decision regarding ACICS and how it affects Empire College, please view our Notice About ACICS Accreditation.

 Empire College School of Law’s degree-granting authority in connection with its students qualifying to take the California Bar Examination and obtain admission to the practice of law in California is based on accreditation by the Committee of Bar Examiners of The State Bar of California.